agi-brain/xuance/docs/source/documents/usage/new_envs.rst

 Step 2: Create the Config File and Read the Configurations
 -------------------------------------------------------------

-Then, you need to create a YAML file by following the step 1 in :doc:`Professional Usage <professional_usage>`.
+Then, you need to create a YAML file by following the step 1 in :doc:`Further Usage <further_usage>`.

 Here is an example of configurations for DDPG algorithm, named "ddpg_new_env.yaml".